d-plaindoux/tyasta/README.md

 and the size of the computed term are equals.
 In addition we specify the decreased term and finally we explicit to the STM solver the pattern `subst i r e` i.e. `[SMTPat (subst i r e)]` to be used when the termination proof should be done.

-Now we are ready to proof the termination !
+Now we are ready to prove the termination!

 ```f*
 let rec typeInfer i g = function